coala/coala/docs/index.rst

 coala API documentation
 =======================

 Hey there!
-This is the documentation for developers of the coala project itself.
+You're in the right place if you:

+- want to develop coala itself!
+- want to develop a bear for coala.

 If you're trying to **use** coala, you should have a look at our `user documentation`_ instead.

 .. toctree::